itmoStudent367039/Notification_service_system/README.md

-# notifications_service_system
+# Notifications service system

-A web application that allows the user to send notifications to a person or group of people
+> A web application that allows the user to add other people with their contact information, create a message template and send notifications to specified devices to all selected people.

+## Base version:

+1. User send data to Server
+2. User create a template - select people and their devices
+3. Send notifications to any receiver's device, while sending to group of people

+### Logic for that:

++ Application parses contactData.csv from User
++ Using database
++ Intergation with outer sending services like Amazon SES, Twilio, ApplePush , ... , etc

 ![scheema1](./service_1.0.png)

+## Advanced version:

+1. Notifications can be sent to a million people simultaneously
+2. All notifications must reach their recipient
+3. The sending application should not be the bottleneck, it's death situation should be handled

+### Logic for that:

++ Separation of the logic for receiving requests and sending notifications

 ![scheema2](./service_2.0.png)